 Using Process Street for HR workflow management

-This is an example of a critical HR process; by using a Process Street template, employees can reduce error, increase accountability, and benefit from a standardized approach.
+This is an example of a critical HR process; by using a Process Street workflow, employees can reduce error, increase accountability, and benefit from a standardized approach.

 Process Street can help you streamline your entire HR department.
 Check out this video for a quick intro:

-And if you haven’t already, don’t forget to sign up for a free Process Street account.
+And if you haven’t already, don’t forget to sign up for your Process Street account!